MerlinWe/MerlinWe/README.md

-I am interested in finding data-based solutions for ecological and environmental problems at the interface between fundamental ecology, data science, and applied statistics.
+I am interested in developing data-based solutions for ecological and environmental problems at the intersection of fundamental ecology, applied statistics, and contemporary data science.
 Currently working on my Ecology and Data Science MSc dissertation @UCL, leveraging machine learning techniques to understand patterns of functional traits over forest successional time.

-Also working on projects revolving biodiversity monitoring, advancing citizen science methods for conservation, and herpetology.
+Also involved in projects revolving biodiversity monitoring, advancing citizen science methods for conservation, and herpetology.

 Mostly working in R, including R Markdown and Shiny.